gokulteja49/quizapp/README.md

 Running the Application
 Start the Backend (Express Server)

-Navigate to the backend directory (if applicable):
+Navigate to the backend directory :

 `cd backend`
 Start the server: